Create a Project Charter

 Let’s state that the old, non-voice Marketing process yielded a conversion rate of 1%, hence why the VM process of 3% was so enticing.

-The new goal would be then to leverage the information on the Voice Marketing process to see if we can raise the conversion rate non-VM process baseline of 1% ($12M revenue) to 3% ($36M revenue).
+The new goal would be to leverage the information on the Voice Marketing process to see if we can raise the conversion rate of the non-VM process baseline from 1% ($12M revenue) to 3% ($36M revenue).

-An anticipated change of $24 Million is far in excess of our anticipated $1M spend, and our sponsors are willing to make that spend in pursuit of the goal.
+An anticipated change of $24 Million is far more than our anticipated $1M spend, and our sponsors are willing to make that spend in pursuit of the goal.

 Adding this information into our business case in the form of SMART goals will complete half of our project charter.